Single Sign-On (SSO)

 Terraform

-If you manage your infrastructure with Terraform, you can check this example of creating an SSO connection with the CAST AI Terraform provider.
+If you manage your infrastructure with Terraform, you can check this example of creating an SSO connection with the Cast AI Terraform provider.

 Okta Workforce Enterprise Connection

-This section describes setting up an Okta OIDC app integration and defining parameters for calling Create organization SSO connection to establish SSO trust between CAST AI and the customer-created Okta OIDC app integration.
+This section describes setting up an Okta OIDC app integration and defining parameters for calling Create organization SSO connection to establish SSO trust between Cast AI and the customer-created Okta OIDC app integration.

 Prerequisites